getsentry/rfcs/text/0122-sdk-hub-scope-merge.md

 export function withIsolationScope(callback: (scope) => void): void;
 ```

 You can fetch the current isolation scope via `getIsolationScope()`.
 You can define a new isolation scope via `scope.isolate()`, which will define a new isolation scope for this scope, and for all scopes that will be forked off this scope.
-When a client is created & bound, an isolation scope will immediately be created, similar to the global scope for a client.
+There is always an isolation scope, even if `Sentry.init()` was not called yet.

 An isolation scope is attached to the current execution context, similar to the current scope.
 There is always exactly one current isolation scope.
-If you call `getIsolationScope()` before a client has been created, a noop isolation scope is returned, which should be merged in once a client is actually created (same as with the global scope).

 Similar to the global scope, an isolation scope is always a separate scope, so nothing will inherit off it - except for a potential superseding isolation scope.
 If an isolation scope is created, and there is already an isolation scope in the current execution context, then the new isolation scope should be forked off the previous one (with copy-on-write):